GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

      - SliverRenewal for 2 days and 5 days succeeds
      - Shutdown : WARNING, running this test (which is in a separate file) likely requires administrator assistance to recover from)
+     - Optional AM API v2 support

 Installation & Getting Started
 ==============================
 Software Dependencies
 =====================
 Requires:
- * Omni 1.5.2 and the acceptance tests [3] which are distributed as part of the gcf1.5.2 package
+ * Omni 1.6 and the acceptance tests [3] which are distributed as part of the gcf1.6 package
  * (optional) rspeclint (Code [4] and documentation [5] is available from ProtoGENI.)
    (1) Install LibXML (which rspeclint relies on) from CPAN.
      -- On Ubuntu Linux this is the libxml-libxml-perl package